svallamsetti/asn-label-edi-validation/README.md

 Each QR block is checked against the EDI data.
 The validator compares `asn_number`, `po_number`, `po_line_number`, `part_number` and the quantity of each label with the corresponding pack or line item.
-Line item quantities are additionally summed across labels to ensure the total matches the EDI quantity.
+Line item quantities are additionally summed across labels.
+A total is reported as a `match` only when this sum equals the quantity from the EDI *and* every pack's quantity matched individually.
 The validator also verifies that each line item defined in the EDI file appears on at least one label with the same PO line and part number.

 If any mismatches are found, the validator sets `success` to `false` and adds human readable messages to an `errors` list in the JSON output so